SinchanaBPgit/Unit-Conversion/README.md

 Unit Coversion
 This is a simple unit converter GUI application built using Tkinter in Python.
 It allows conversion between lengths and areas with various units.

-unit conversion for the following measures:
+Unit conversion for the following measures:
 1. Centimeter to Feets
 2. Feet to inches.
 3. Sqft to Sqmtrs